Hamadera Park, One of Osaka’s Best Parks!

 Nearby Hamadera Koen Station is also really impressive.

-The designer of Hamadera Koen Station is none other than Tatsuno Kingo — the same man who designed Tokyo Station, Osaka City Central Hall, and other many famous buildings throughout Japan.
+The designer of Hamadera Koen Station of Nankai Railway is none other than Tatsuno Kingo — the same man who designed Tokyo Station, Osaka City Central Hall, and other many famous buildings throughout Japan.
 Built in 1907, this station is the oldest wooden private train station in the country.

 Once you get to Hamadera Park, you will quickly notice all the pine trees.
 There are roughly 5,500 pine trees throughout the park.